portableant/findsorgukblogs/_posts/2010-08-02-general-north-east-update.md

 ---
-author: Daniel Pett
+author: Frances McIntosh
 category: north-east
+title: General North East Update
 ---

-# General North East Update

-August 2nd, 2010 by Frances McIntosh

 This is my first post on the North East blog and so thought I would just update people as to the situation here in the NE.